A Clash of Kings-Chapter 32

 Ser Lancel Lannister now speaks to her, claiming that Robb fell upon Ser Stafford Lannister with an army of wargs near Lannisport, using some sorcery.
 Thousands of men were butchered as they slept.
 According to Lancel, the northmen feasted on their flesh after the slaughter.

-It is then that Tyrion Lannister arrives and asks what sort of knight beats helpless maids.
+At that point, a voice demands "What is the meaning of this?".
+Sansa looks to see the arrival of a furious Tyrion Lannister, flanked by his sellsword and one of his tribesmen who demands Blount tell him what sort of knight beats helpless maids.
 Ser Boros replies one that serves his king, drawing his sword, with Ser Meryn stepping beside him.
 Bronn warns them to be careful, as they don’t want to get blood all over their white cloaks.
 Tryion asks for someone to give Sansa something to cover herself with, and Sandor tosses her his cloak.
 Tyrion then asks Joffrey whether he has no regard for her honor, considering that she is to be his queen one day.
 Joffrey replies that he is punishing her for having the blood of the wolf, and Tyrion replies that Joffrey has the wits of a goose.
 Joffrey insists that the king can do as he likes, and Tyrion asks if he knows what happened to Aerys II Targaryen, who also did what he liked.
 Ser Boros warns Tyrion that no one is to threaten the king, but Tyrion responds he is only educating him, and then tells Bronn and Timett to kill Ser Boros if he opens his mouth again.

 When Ser Boros, turning red, states the queen will hear of this, Tyrion asks if they should send for Cersei.
 When Joffrey has nothing to say, Tyrion tells him to learn to use his ears more and his mouth less, lest his reign be shorter than Tyrion himself.
 He points out that brutality will not win his people’s love, nor his queen’s.
 Joffrey replies that Cersei taught him to value fear over love, and Sansa fears him.
 Tyrion only notes that it is a pity Stannis and Renly aren’t twelve year-old girls as well.